- £942 per week

 Important - please note

 Situated in a quiet lane with an outlook across the fields to Blakeney Church, the White House is a very pretty brick and flint cottage with a warm welcome.
 Detached and originally dating back to the 1700’s, the house is bigger than appearances may first suggest.
 It offers two sitting rooms, a conservatory and a spacious kitchen with an attractive bay window that overlooks the charming garden.
 Three bedrooms and three bathroom facilities complete the house.
 The first floor bedrooms are well appointed and the third bedroom is in its own private spot, The Garden Room, which is a converted farm building at the end of the garden; this room also has a sitting area and en-suite facilities.
-Pets are welcome, making White House a great spot for all the family to enjoy.
 The cottage is a short walk away from the award-winning Wiveton Bell pub and well-known Wiveton Hall is also close by.
 Here you will find a lovely year-round restaurant/cafe overlooking the marshes, which also runs tapas and BBQ nights in the summer, offers seasonal pick-your-own and has a good farm and gift shop.
 Shop: 1 mile.
 Pub: within walking distance.

 Sitting Room with plenty of comfortable seating including a snuggle chair, Smart TV, DVD player, woodburner and door to Conservatory overlooking the garden, with seating, doors to garden and Garden Room beyond